phenoscape/charaparser-unsupervised/README.md

 		    1.1.1.
 If the POS is "s" or "p", delete all entries contains word from Singularplural holder as well 1.1.
 Else insert (nword, Oldpos, newpos) into discounted table

+if the word is a noun in singular form, try to find the plural form.
+If the word is a noun in plural form, try to find the singular form.

 Apart the updates on the holders themselves, in this step the count of how many updates have been made in this step is returned.

 ** getPOSptn